-This topic contains 2 replies, has 1 voice, and was last updated by John Katsavitis 2 weeks, 5 days ago.
+- This topic has 5 replies, 1 voice, and was last updated 1 year, 7 months ago by AirBnBInvestor.

 I am new to propert investment.
 Can someone explain how short-term investors operate in property market?
 From what I understand it’s a relatively slow moving dynamic compared to share trading for example.
 So I am strugling to understand how does one make any profit in the short-term?